tendermint/fundraising/x/fundraising/spec/02_state.md

 type Bid struct {
 	AuctionId uint64   // id of the auction
-	Bidder    string   // the account that bids for the auction Type      BidType   // the bid type; currently How-Much-Worth-To-Buy and How-Many-Coins-To-Buy are supported.
+	Bidder    string   // the account that bids for the auction Id        uint64    // id of the bid of the bidder Type      BidType   // the bid type; currently How-Much-Worth-To-Buy and How-Many-Coins-To-Buy are supported.
 	BidPrice     sdk.Dec  // the price for the bid BidCoin      sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom